 The collection and elevation of the seven principles of PRINCE2 provides support to project managers who find themselves having to deal with a situation not covered by knowledge areas, processes or roles.
+PRINCE2 explicitly states that it is unlikely to contain guidance suitable for every eventuality.
+In such cases, PRINCE2 pragmatically advises the project management team to devise a suitable solution, but then check that the solution is aligned with the principles.
 There is no equivalent support in the PMBoK.